raspberrypilearning/marble-mayhem/en/step_3.md

 Save your script and switch back to the Unity editor.

-In the Inspector add a value to the `Rotation` variable in any of the X, Y or Z axes.
+In the Inspector, add a value to the `Rotation` variable in any of the X, Y or Z axes.

 ![The Spin component with 50 set in the Y section of Rotation.](images/spin-component.png)